-The Zell Miller Scholarship of \$5,616 requires a GPA of 3.7, meet rigor requirements, and a 1200 SAT score or a 26 ACT score.
+The Zell Miller Scholarship for the 2023-2024 year, in the amount of \$5,970 requires a GPA of 3.7, meet rigor requirements, and a 1200 SAT score or a 26 ACT score.
 Students must be full-time or part-time, be in a degree seeking program and maintain 3.3 GPA at the end of each spring semester and 30, 60 and 90-hour check points.
 If a student loses the Zell Miller scholarship but is eligible for HOPE, the student may receive HOPE in its place.
-After the student attempts 127attempted credit-hours they will no longer be eligible for Zell Miller scholarship.
-Full-time students, 12 or more semester hours, will receive \$2,808.00 per semester and part-time students, 6 through 11 semester hours will receive \$1,404.00 per semester.
+After the student attempts 127 attempted credit-hours they will no longer be eligible for Zell Miller scholarship.
+Full-time students, 12 or more semester hours, will receive \$2,985.00 per semester and part-time students, 6 through 11 semester hours will receive \$1,493.00 per semester.